GideonDelta/WP-PLS-RescueGroups/rescuegroups-sync/README.md

 ## Uninstall

 Deleting the plugin from the **Plugins** screen triggers the `uninstall.php` script.
-Currently this removes the stored API key option.
-Future updates will also remove custom posts and metadata created by the plugin so that your database is left clean.
+The uninstall routine now removes all `adoptable_pet` posts, deletes terms from the `pet_species` and `pet_breed` taxonomies, erases any metadata beginning with `_rescue_sync_`, clears scheduled sync events and deletes all plugin options.
+This leaves no orphaned data behind after removing the plugin.